 Google Penguin – April 24, 2012

 In Google’s endless fight against webspam (or search spam) it released a new search algorithm named Google Penguin that will affect about 3 percent of all search queries.
-According to Search Engine Land, Google is fighting against sites with “keyword stuffing; link schemes; cloaking, ‘sneaky’ redirects or ‘doorway’ pages; and purposeful duplicate content.”
+According to Search Engine Land, Google is fighting against sites with “keyword stuffing; link schemes; cloaking, ‘sneaky’ redirects or ‘doorway’ pages.”

 It’s worth noting that while this sounds like an addition to the over-optimization penalty announced by Matt Cutts last month, it’s a fight against spam not SEO.
 Cutts told Search Engine Land, “I think ‘over-optimization’ wasn’t the best description, because it blurred the distinction between white hat SEO and webspam.
 This change is targeted at webspam, not SEO, and we tried to make that fact more clear in the blog post.”